shekhardtu/frontend-interview-questions/system-design.md

 ##### 4. Explain the front end architecture of the google word?
 How will you structure its api, classes, data structure and rendering part?

-##### 5. Explain the front end architecture of the google word?
+##### 5. Explain the front end architecture of the event booking application, like BookMyShow?
 How will you structure its api, classes, data structure and rendering part?

 ##### 6. Explain the front end architecture of the google sheets?
 How will you structure its api, classes, data structure and rendering part?